jbbgameich/jbbgameich.github.io/_posts/2026-02-07-Generating-GTFS-Feeds.md

 }
 ```

-It is immidiately visible that we get the stop times, in for some reason extreme precision.
+It is immediately visible that we get the stop times, in for some reason extreme precision.
 We also get coordinates for the location, which makes conversion to GTFS much easier.
 Unfortunately the coordinates from this dataset are not exactly great, and can easily be off by multiple kilometers, but they nevertheless provide a rough estimate that we can improve on by matching them to OpenStreetMap.

 The railway-data enthusiasts will also notice that we get a UIC country code and a stop code, which we can concatinate to get a full UIC stop identifier.
 We can make use of that for OSM matching later on.